Student Code of Conduct

 - All curriculum students are required to have and to carry a student ID.
 Students may be asked to show their ID at random.
 Failure to comply may result in disciplinary action.

-- If, in the opinion of college officials, clothing and/or behavior (including droops or the presence of gang colors, signs, and or symbols) are threatening, intimidating, or offensive in nature, sanctions may be imposed immediately.
+- If, in the opinion of college officials, clothing and/or behavior (including droops or the presence of gang colors, signs, and/or symbols) is deemed obscene or incites an immediate breach of peace, sanctions may be imposed immediately.